winglang/docsite/blog/2023-08-15-new-method-to-existing-resource.md

 ## Ensuring Quality: Writing Tests

 No new functionality is complete without testing right?
-So I located the appropriate provider's `queue.test.ts` and reallized that `Purge` cannot be tested unless I have a way to get the size of the `Queue`.
+So I located the appropriate provider's `queue.test.ts` and reallized that `Purge` cannot be tested unless I have a way to get the number of messages in the `Queue`.
 So I went back to step #1 and added `Queue.approxSize` as well:
 For cloud provider `target-sim`:

 ```js